Paul B. Weisz

-Paul Burgan Weisz (July 2, 1919–September 25, 2012) was a Czechoslovak-born American chemist, noted for his work on solid catalysts which had a major impact on petroleum refining.
+Paul Burgan Weisz (July 2, 1919 – September 25, 2012) was a Czechoslovak-born American chemist, noted for his work on solid catalysts, which had a major impact on petroleum refining.

 Life

-Weisz was born July 2, 1919 in Plzeň, Czechoslovakia, the son of Alexander and Amalia Weisz: they moved to Berlin and finally emigrated to the United States in 1939.
+Weisz was born July 2, 1919, in Plzeň, Czechoslovakia, the son of Alexander and Amalia Weisz.
+They moved to Berlin and finally emigrated to the United States in 1939.

-He married, and was survived by his wife, Rhoda, and his son, Randy and daughter, Ingrid.
+He married and was survived by his wife, Rhoda, his son, Randy, and his daughter, Ingrid.

-He died September 25, 2012 in State College, Pennsylvania.
+He died on September 25, 2012, in State College, Pennsylvania.

 Education

-Weisz studied physics at the Technical University of Berlin and then at Alabama Polytechnic Institute where he received a B.S. degree in 1940.
+Weisz studied physics at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) and then at the Alabama Polytechnic Institute, where he received a B.S. degree in 1940.
 He took a sabbatical from work and gained a doctorate at ETH Zurich in 1966.

 Work

-Weisz produced 91 US patents and more than 180 papers, many related to diffusion behavior, which he applied to solid catalysts, dyeing and movement of chemicals in cells.
+Weisz produced 91 US patents and more than 180 papers, many related to diffusion behavior, which he applied to solid catalysts, dyeing, and the movement of chemicals in cells.

 Early career

 While studying in Berlin, he also worked on Geiger counter instrumentation and cosmic ray measurements at the Institute of Cosmic Radiation Research.
-After graduating in the USA, he carried out further work in these fields at the Bartol Research Foundation of the Franklin Institute and was seconded to MIT helping to develop a long-range radio navigation system, LORAN.
+After graduating in the US, he carried out further work in these fields at the Bartol Research Foundation of the Franklin Institute and was seconded to MIT to help develop a long-range radio navigation system, LORAN.
 He also taught part-time at Swarthmore College.